TheWizLiz/runtime-terror/README.md

 to create a copy of the git repository onto your computer.

 ### Next, change directory with `cd runtime-terror` to access the repository
 ### Now you must install React itself.
-Type `npm i create-react-app` to install React to your computer.
+Type `npm install` to install React and the other modules to your computer.

 #### Warning, without this step the web app will fail to run.